gatanaso/pkg-a/README.md

-# pkg-b
+# pkg-a

-Hello from Package B!
+Hello from Package A, which depends on Package B.